**Note: this is an ongoing blog which is updated as new information becomes available.

 “It’s inexplicable and egregious,” Mandell says.
 “It is contrary to the most fundamental principles of justice for someone to get to be both the accused and the judge.
 In Wisconsin, voters are supposed to determine the outcome of our election.
 Through what now appears to be a scheme that originated from the Trump campaign, MAGA Republicans attempted to steal the votes of the majority of voters in Wisconsin.

-Republican Assembly Speaker Robin Vos is refusing to respond to a subpoena from the Bipartisan January 6th Committee
+Republican Assembly Speaker Robin Vos testifies before the Bipartisan January 6th Committee after initially fighting a subpoena

-Robin Vos, Republican Assembly Leader, is suing to block a subpoena from the the Bipartisan January 6th Committee.
-The subpoena is in regards to a phone call Vos participated in with Donald Trump in which the former president asked Republican Vos "to take measures to change the result of the 2020 Presidential election in Wisconsin."
+Robin Vos, Republican Wisconsin Assembly Leader, initially sued to block a subpoena from the the Bipartisan January 6th Committee.
+The subpoena was in regards to a phone call Vos participated in with Donald Trump in which the former president asked Republican Vos "to take measures to change the result of the 2020 Presidential election in Wisconsin."

-Vos is claiming "legislative immunity" from having to comply with the subpoena, and claims the committee is "unlawful."
+Vos claimed "legislative immunity" from having to comply with the subpoena, and claims the committee is "unlawful."

 Bipartisan January 6th Committee Report